hpe-storage/scod/docs/partners/redhat_openshift/index.md

 Check this table periodically for future releases.

 !!! seealso "Pointers"
-    Other combinations may work but will not be supported.
+    - Other combinations may work but will not be supported.
-    Both Red Hat Enterprise Linux and Red Hat CoreOS worker nodes are supported.
+    - Both Red Hat Enterprise Linux and Red Hat CoreOS worker nodes are supported.
+    - Instructions on this page only reflect the current version of the CSI Operator and OpenShift.

 ### Security model